Contact Vicki

 If you have any questions or would just like more information please don't hesitate to get in touch by clicking the button below and filling out the contact form.

-Contact VickiPlacenta encapsulation (also known as placentophagy) is the practice of ingesting the placenta after it has been steamed, dehydrated, ground and placed into capsules (or there is also a raw method).
+Placenta encapsulation (also known as placentophagy) is the practice of consuming the placenta after birth.
+The placenta is processed by steaming and dehydrating it before it is finely ground and placed into capsules.
+Some women also choose a raw preparation method.

 You must ensure that your health care providers are aware of your decision to have your placenta encapsulated so that they can place the placenta in the fridge before collection or delivery.